rentruewang/koila/README.md

 ### 🔎 Batch size search

 Batch size search is not new.
-In fact, the mighty popular [PyTorch Lightning](https://pytorchlightning.ai/) has it.
+In fact, the mighty popular [Lightning](https://lightning.ai/) has it.

-PyTorch Lightning's batch size search is deeply integrated in its own ecosystem.
+Lightning's batch size search is deeply integrated in its own ecosystem.
 You have to use its `DataLoader`, subclass from their models, and train your models accordingly.
-While it works well with supervised learning tasks, it's really painful to use in a reinforcement learning task, where interacting with the environment is a must.
+While refactoring supervised learning tasks to use lightning is relatively easy, it's really painful to do the same with a reinforcement learning code base, where interacting with the environment is a must.

 In comparison, because `Koila` is a super lightweight PyTorch wrapper, it works when PyTorch works, thus providing maximum flexibility and minimal changes to existing code.

+However, note that in the case where you're writing new code, Lightning is recommended as it enforces a better pattern of code style, which would benefit modularity in the long run.

 ### ♏ Symbolic pre-passing